 Mensen > Choreographers > Johan Inger

 Former NDT 1 dancer Johan Inger (Stockholm, 1967) has been an associate choreographer at NDT since 2009.
 In 1995 he made his first choreography for NDT 2.
 The resulting Mellantid marked his official debut as a choreographer and was immediately a resounding success.
-This season Inger creates new work for NDT 2 in Programme B (premiere 5 December).
+This season Inger created the new work B.R.I.S.A. for NDT 2 in Programme B (premiere March 6).

 Inger completed his dance training at the Royal Swedish Ballet School and at the National Ballet School in Canada.
 From 1985 to 1990 he danced with the Swedish Royal Ballet in Stockholm.
 Fascinated by the works of Kylián, Inger joined NDT 1 in 1990 where he was a high-profile dancer until 2002.
 Soon his talent for choreography was noticed.
 As an associate choreographer Inger has made various works for NDT such as Dissolve in this (2009), Tone Bone Kone (2010), I New Then and Sunset Logic (2012).